IslandViewPTA/islandview-pta-site/content/news/october-2021-newsletter.md

 ## Hospitality Updates

 Hospitality kicked off the school year with an All-Staff Breakfast!
 Thank you to Kristen Lamb (on Facebook Kristen's Country Kitchen and pop-ups at Kennelly Keys) for catering breakfast burritos, fruit, drinks and dessert and PTA for providing the funding.

 ### Stock the Staff Lounge!

 On October 28th, teachers will be conducting afternoon and evening parent conferences.
 Our staff are working hard; let's stock the staff lounge to keep them fueled all day!

 We have 55 staff members.
 Donations must be individually packaged and store-bought (check with Hospitality for any exceptions at [hospitality@islandviewpta.org](mailto:hospitality@islandviewpta.org)) and delivered to the Hospitality team (NOT Island View) by October 22nd.
 Sign up [here](https://www.signupgenius.com/go/10c0d44aead2da3f58-stock).

 {{< fig src="staff-lounge-food.png" align="center" class="max-w-xs" >}}

 ### Our Hospitality Committee needs YOU!

 We plan staff meals, provide Christmas cookie bags, serve during Staff Appreciation Week, make signs, etc. Please email [Hospitality@islandview.org](mailto:Hospitality@islandview.org) if you are interested - we would love to have you join us!

 ***

-Pumpkins?
-Pumpkin Carving

-{{< fig src="pumpkins.jpg" align="center" class="max-w-xs" >}}

-##

-***